The Daito-ryu of Nakatsu Heizaburo

 Sokaku Sensei tailored his lessons to individual students.
 Hisa sensei’s background was in Sumo, and so Sokaku Sensei taught him techniques that were similar to those in Sumo.
 Nakatsu Sensei’s was in Judo, so his posture (残心, zanshin) led to this kind of higher guard (Chiba Sensei raises both hands).
 What I learned from Nakatsu sensei is that kind of position.
 You would stand more firmly with your legs apart.
 The reason behind is that this position allows you to break your opponent’s balance with your legs, while being aware of other enemies surrounding you.
 If you keep your face at this level, you can see who is around you, 180 degrees.
 That’s what I first learned.

-As you can see from the Soden’s pictures [Note: The Soden is an 11-volumes collection of pictures taken at the Asahi Newspaper from 1933 to 1939 showing the techniques demonstrated by both Ueshiba Morihei and subsequently Takeda Sokaku.]
+As you can see from the Soden’s pictures [Note: The Soden is an 11-volumes collection of pictures taken at the Asahi Newspaper from 1933 to 1939 showing the techniques demonstrated by both Ueshiba Morihei and subsequently Takeda Sokaku.
+You can read a full analysis in an article I wrote about Soden for Aikido Journal.]
 Nakatsu Sensei appears in the second half, from volume 8 or 9, which represent the techniques taught by Sokaku.
 The reason I think he appears in those volumes is that Nakatsu Sensei was the one who learned those techniques directly from Sokaku Sensei.

 Picture form the Soden featuring Nakatsu Heizaburo

 Sokaku Sensei did not teach everything to everyone, instead, he taught according to the individual’s capabilities.
 So if his students such as Yoshida or Kawazoe did a demonstration now, you would see that instantly.
 Nakatsu Sensei himself also taught individually.
 So did Hisa sensei, and so do I.